arpan-bisolution21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 The primary objective of this report is to analyze the U.S. Data Job Market to answer:

-1.Which States, Companies, and Industries hire the most?
+1. Which States, Companies, and Industries hire the most?

-2.What are the Top-Paying Locations and Job Roles?
+2. What are the Top-Paying Locations and Job Roles?

-3.How do Seniority Levels impact salary and job availability?
+3. How do Seniority Levels impact salary and job availability?

-4.What Skills are most in demand across different roles?
+4. What Skills are most in demand across different roles?

-5.How do Public, Private, Nonprofit, and Educational Institutions differ in their hiring patterns?
+5. How do Public, Private, Nonprofit, and Educational Institutions differ in their hiring patterns?

-6.What strategic recommendations can be formed for Job Seekers and Decision-Makers?
+6. What strategic recommendations can be formed for Job Seekers and Decision-Makers?

 🛠️ Tools & Technologies Used :